Alexiejow/parliament-analysis/README.md

-# Exploratory analysis of the Polish parliamentary data and politicians' Twitter data
+# Exploratory analysis of the Polish parliament members and their Twitter data

 ### Project overview:
 1. Scraping parliamentary data using Beautiful Soup